Read on to find some money math ideas for preschool, kindergarten, and first grade – featuring coins.

 I confess that we’ve never had a lot of success when playing grocery with any kind of structure.
 This time I printed price tags (see the picture), and the kids had fun taping them to real foods from our pantry.
 However, when it came time to shop and pay for the items, only my first grader had the patience to find the value of each item and pay for it.

 Digging among all the coins was tiresome for my preschoolers.
 Another way to play would be to put a number on each item and pay only with pennies.
 Or you could not use price tags at all and just let kids have fun using real money.
-If you’d like to use my price tags, you can get them HERE.

 5 – Graphing – Graphing Coins

 Print my free coin graph HERE and use it with your child.
 Give him a small handful of coins and have him line up the coins in each row.
 Depending on your child’s ability, ask questions like these:

 a) Which coin do you have the most of?

 b) Which coin do you have the fewest of?